elsewhencode/project-guidelines/README.md

 Switching between HTTP and HTTPS introduces security weaknesses and best practice is to use TLS by default for all communication.
 Throw an error for non-secure access to API URLs.

 #### 9.7.2 Rate limiting
-If your API is public you may want to consider Rate Limiting
+If your API is public, you may want to consider Rate Limiting

     _Why:_
     > To protect your APIs from bot threats that call your API thousands of times per hour.
 You should consider implementing rate limit early on.